chris-netizen/youth_guide_privacy/index.md

 ## **Contact Us**
 If you have any questions or concerns about this Privacy Policy or how your privacy is handled, please contact us:
 - **Email:** adedejisomoye1@gmail.com

----

-This policy ensures clarity and transparency while addressing the specific features of your app (e.g., no login, local data storage for reflections, and use of banner ads).
-Let me know if you'd like further tweaks!